 Why Is GetFeedback One of the Best Salesforce-Connected NPS Tools?

 GetFeedback stands out because it's one of the few NPS platforms built natively for Salesforce, not just integrated with it.
-Unlike generic survey tools, it maps feedback to Salesforce objects, triggers automated workflows, and embeds dashboards directly into CRM views.
-This makes it uniquely powerful for revenue teams, support teams, and orgs that need actionable insights tied to real pipeline, cases, and customer health.
+Unlike generic survey tools, it maps nps feedback to Salesforce objects, triggers automated workflows, and embeds dashboards directly into CRM views.
+This makes it uniquely powerful for revenue teams, support teams, and organizations that need actionable insights tied to real pipeline, cases, and customer health.
 Its only limitation is lighter advanced analytics compared to enterprise CX suites.

 Key Features of GetFeedback